-This Community, Social and Cultural Infrastructure Audit provides an assessment of existing community, social and cultural infrastructure within the catchment area of the application lands to identify whether the proposed development is adequately served by such uses.
+This Community, Social and Cultural Infrastructure Audit provides an assessment of existing community, social and cultural infrastructure facilities within the catchment area of the application lands to identify whether the proposed development is adequately served by such uses.
 The Report recognises the key role that social infrastructure plays in creating successful functional neighbourhoods and how important it is to promote access to these services in order to encourage and support sustainable development.

-Undertaken in accordance with the requirements and Objectives of the Dublin City Development Plan 2022-2028, the baseline analysis revealed that the application lands benefit from direct access to a range of services with more than 80 facilities located in close proximity to the subject site.
+Undertaken in accordance with the requirements and Objectives of the Dublin City Development Plan 2022-2028 together with the guidance set out in the Cultural Toolkit, the baseline analysis revealed that the application lands benefit from direct access to a range of services with more than 80 facilities located in close proximity to the subject site.
 The site's strategic location bordering the Park West Business Park, and strong public transport accessibility with direct connectivity to Dublin City centre will provide future residents with greater access to additional facilities beyond the immediate catchment area.

-The Audit identifies that the availability of arts and cultural facilities in this part of Dublin city is somewhat sparser than the more centrally located areas of the city, where such facilities tend to be located.
+The Audit illustrates that the availability of arts and cultural facilities in this part of Dublin city is somewhat sparser than the more centrally located areas of the city, where such facilities tend to be located.
 However, it is noted that the subject site is well connected to central parts of the city through a variety of public transport routes / links providing direct access to such facilities for future residents of the scheme.
-Furthermore, in alignment with the 5% requirement of the Policy CUO25 of the Dublin City Development Plan 2022-2028, the proposed development includes the provision of flexible / multipurpose community, arts, and cultural spaces (total floor space of c.
-2, 379 sq. m. - predominantly internal, and external) that can respond directly to demand and accommodate future arts and cultural uses within the locality.
+Future residents of the proposed development will benefit from direct access to the community, cultural and arts uses that will be delivered under the approved Phase 1 scheme (Bord.
+Ref: ABP-318607-23).
+Furthermore, and in compliance with the 5% requirement of Policy Objective CUO25 of the Dublin City Development Plan 2022-2028, the proposed development will make a contribution to a planned community running track that will be located within the wider SDRA lands in direct response to the needs of the local community.